The-Aether-Team/The-Aether-II/README.md

 </p>

-### Setting up your Workspace

-Setting up your workspace is a lot easier now.
-Run the `setup_eclipse.bat` found in the root directory of the repo.
-Aftewards, open Eclipse and navigate to `File > Switch Workspace...`, then choose `Other...` and browse for the `eclipse` folder found inside the repo.

 ### Developers

 When working on the code, it is **mandatory** to keep consistent use of the Gilded Games' Formatting and Cleanup settings.
 We _will_ revert commits that do not adhere to it.